kevinsogo/compgen/docs_src/HELP.md

 - Use bare * for some

+- Enclose "@importables" in blocks and only expose the good functions.
+Maybe automate this with kg kompile.

 - Add compatibility warning for validators: Don't return 42 since that's the success code for the pc2/kattis format.

 - For kg kontest, instead of relpath, "go to directory and run there".